Implementing a block widget

 Voilà – this is your first simple box instance:

 The HTML that you added to the index.html file is your editor’s data.
-This is what editor.getData() would return.
-Also, for now, this also the DOM structure which is rendered by the CKEditor 5 engine in the editable region:
+It is what editor.getData() would return.
+Also, for now, this is also the DOM structure that the CKEditor 5 engine renders in the editable region:

 // main.js